 What happens if I don't follow these rules?

-- You may be liable for an on-the-spot fine of up to $375 or alternatively you may face a court imposed penalty of up to $3750.
+- You may be liable for an on-the-spot fine or alternatively you may face a court imposed penalty.

-- Your dog may be impounded if it's found unleashed in a public place or on private property.
+- Your dog may be impounded if it's found wandering or unleashed in a public place.
 Unidentified animals become the property of Animal Welfare League if not claimed within three days.
 Identified animals become the property of the Animal Welfare League if not claimed within five days.

 Am I responsible if my dog attacks?

-- You may be liable for injury to a person or animal attacked by your dog and fined up to $3750 or ordered to fence your property.
+- You may be liable for injury to a person or animal attacked by your dog, fined or ordered to fence your property.

 - City of Gold Coast may declare your dog to be a dangerous dog, or your dog may be destroyed.